carbon-language/carbon-lang/lld/docs/NewLLD.rst

 * Speed by design

-  One of the most important thing in archiving high performance is to do less rather than do it efficiently.
+  One of the most important things in archiving high performance is to do less rather than do it efficiently.
   Therefore, the high-level design matters more than local optimizations.
   Since we are trying to create a high-performance linker,